 HuffPost may receive a share from purchases made via links on this page.
 Prices and availability subject to change.

-Eyes on the prize, because Amazon Prime Day is Monday and Tuesday.
+Eyes on the prize, because Amazon Prime Day 2020 is Oct.
+13 and 14.

-Because we want you to feel like you’re making the smartest buying decisions during the discounts, we’ve pulled together a list below of four strategic shopping tips to make the most of Prime Day 2019.
+Because we want you to feel like you’re making the smartest buying decisions during the discounts, we’ve pulled together a list below of four strategic shopping tips to make the most of Prime Day 2020.

 Below, take a look at our definitive guide to the making smart shopping decisions on Prime Day:

 1. Know that some of the weekend’s best deals won’t actually be at Amazon.

 Places like Walmart and Target are already teasing to huge markdowns on in order to compete with Amazon — usually on the same items.
 For furniture, home decor and fashion, we recommend skimming Target’s Deals Days on Oct.
 13 and 14 because they tend to have a more stylish inventory on those items.
 For appliances and tech, Walmart will likely have similar or better deals than Amazon.
 On Black Friday 2019, for example, AirPods were cheaper at Walmart than they were at Amazon.